 - If site is bleeding/leaking urine, inform the child’s doctor (Rationale 47).

-- Dispose of urine and equipment according to the Trust’s waste policy (Rationale 27).
+- Dispose of urine and equipment according to the Trust’s waste management policy (Rationale 20).

 - Perform a hygienic hand wash and dry hands thoroughly.